Homepage of the site 'What to do with your life?'

 The myth of listening and good atmosphere

-To the question 'What are the conditions to produce a serious reasoning?', we explained the four phases of problem solving, that is to say, of making a serious decision:
+To the question 'What conditions must be met to produce serious reasoning?', we explained the four phases of problem-solving, i.e., of making a serious decision:

 2. Conduct a serious analysis.